Terminay/Terminay/readME.md

 - [IPLp](https://github.com/Terminay/IPLp): An ML model made for predicting IPL matches trained on previous year data from 2008 to 2024.
 - [Leanpass](https://github.com/Terminay/leanpass): A Lightweight PyPi library for small neural networks and educational experiments.
 - [Forj128](https://github.com/Terminay/forj128): A 128-bit cryptographic hash function demonstrating Merkle-Damgard construction.
+- [Repovibes](https://github.com/Terminay/repovibes): A WebApp which generates a radar looking embeddable svg for your github repos.

 > Note: All these projects are Open-source and being continuously developed